paylike/swift-engine/README.md

 ## PaylikeEngine

 The core component of the payment flow.
-Essentially designed to be event based to allow as much flexibility as possible on the implementer side.
+Essentially designed to be event based to allow as much flexibility as possible on the user side.

 Example payment initiation using card:
 ```swift